 The stopper becomes stubborn due to chemical build-ups or internal inconsistencies.
 Most of the time, a good cleanup helps a lot; otherwise, replacing is mandatory.

 You have to extract the stopper from the drain kit to repair it.
-But sometimes, it’s quite difficult to remove it from the mechanism.
-In this circumstance, you can follow this stopper removing guide to get some help.
+But sometimes, it’s quite challenging to remove it from the mechanism.
+In this circumstance, you can follow this stopper-removing guide to get help.
 After removing the stopper, submerge it into a chemical removal solution.
-Then clean it properly using a bristle brush.
-Moreover, you can apply some grease or something similar to the stopper to make it more flexible.
+Then, clean it properly using a bristle brush.
+Moreover, you can apply grease or something similar to the stopper to make it more flexible.

 Above all, if the stopper mechanism is still working well, reinstall it and give it a try.
-Now, if it works well, leave it; otherwise, replace it.
+If it works well, leave it; otherwise, replace it.

 Fix Drain Kit Leakage Problem